 4. PIA – No

-PIA’s support redirected us to this article on their blog.
-The piece explains that the provider decided to shut down its VPN servers in Hong Kong because they’re worried the new national security law could impact their users’ privacy and security.
+PIA’s initially announced their HK servers shutting down in this article on their blog.
+The piece explains that they did it because they were worried the new national security law could impact their users’ privacy and security.

 Effective immediately, Private Internet Access (PIA) is wiping and shutting down our VPN servers located in Hong Kong in response to the new Chinese national security law foisted by fiat on Hong Kong.

-The provider’s CMO (Chris Miller) also specified that PIA shutting down their servers doesn’t mean they’ll start blocking online users from Hong Kong.
+PIA’S CMO (Chris Miller) also specified that them shutting down their servers doesn’t mean they’ll start blocking online users from Hong Kong.
 Anyone from that region can freely use PIA.

 5. CyberGhost – Yes